The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 3. Economic Activities

 Associations may not be founded for the purpose of gaining profit (Article 1, Associations Law).
-Associations may only engage in economic activities to the extent necessary to achieve their primary purposes, and the economic activities must be specifically indicated in the association’s governing documents and must be related to the primary purposes of the organization (Article 25, Associations Law).
-Any earnings from economic activities must be used to promote the association’s statutory activities (Article 24, Associations Law).
+They may only engage in economic activities to the extent necessary to achieve their primary purposes, and the economic activities must be specifically indicated in the association’s governing documents and be related to the primary purposes of the organization (Article 22, Associations Law).
+Any earnings from economic activities must be used to promote the association’s statutory activities (Article 23, Associations Law).
 An institute, public or private, may engage in economic activities provided that they are intended to further the objectives for which it was formed (Article 18, Institutes Law).
-A foundation may engage in any activities necessary to promote or realize the purposes for which it was founded, including economic activities (Article 2, Foundations Law).
+A foundation may engage in any activities necessary to promote or realize the purposes for which it was founded, including economic activities (Article 2, Foundations Law).[3]

 E. Political Activities